How To Start Your Own Parent Teacher Group

 An EIN will help you get a bank account, qualify for tax exemptions, and receive permits.

 You should have decided on your election bylaws by this stage, and now it is time to go ahead with the actual elections.
-All PTA or PTO members should be allowed to stand for elections, and each individual should be clearly informed of the duties their position requires.
+All PTA or PTO members should be allowed to stand for elections, and each individual should be informed of the duties their position requires.

 9. PTA Registration